ETHOS AND VALUES

 how we make decisions on what we do and how things work...

 Baobab Women's Project is a community interest company.
 While our 3 Directors have a legal responsibility to ensure financial accountability, and support the growth of the project, the activities we do are led by a steering group of asylum seeking, refugee and migrant women.
 Steering group meetings are open to anyone engaging with Baobab Women’s Project activities, but are primarily attended by volunteers and advocates.
-People's voice and opinions at meetings, will all given equal weight when making decisions.
+People's voice and opinions at meetings, are all given equal weight when making decisions.

 Baobab Women's Project believe that justice is for all.